-- XIII.
-Declaration: By submitting an entry in the CQ WPX Contest you agree that: (1) you have read and understood the rules of the contest and agree to be bound by them, (2) you have operated according to all rules and regulations of your country that pertain to amateur radio, (3) your log entry may be made open to the public, and (4) all actions and decisions of the WPX Contest Committee are official and final. - XIV.
-Deadline: All entries must be emailed or postmarked NO LATER than 28 days after the contest (April 25, 2010 for SSB section and June 27, 2010 for the CW section).
-All logs, including email entries, are subject to these deadlines.
-Logs postmarked after the deadline may be ineligible for any awards.
+XIV.
+Declaration: By submitting an entry in the CQ WPX Contest you agree that: (1) you have read and understood the rules of the contest and agree to be bound by them; (2) you have operated according to all rules and regulations of your country that pertain to amateur radio; (3) your log entry may be made open to the public; and (4) all actions and decisions of the WPX Contest Committee are official and final.

+XV.
+Deadline: All entries must be emailed or postmarked NO LATER than April 18, 2012 for SSB section and June 20, 2012 for the CW section.
+Logs emailed or postmarked after the deadline may be ineligible for any awards.

-Questions pertaining to the CQ WW WPX Contest may be emailed to the WPX Contest Director, Randy Thompson, K5ZD, at <k5zd@cqwpx.com>.
+Questions pertaining to the WPX Contest may be e-mailed to the WPX Contest Director, Randy Thompson, K5ZD, at <k5zd@cqwpx.com>.